-Brett Korpela has been guiding on and off for thirteen seasons, although it is his first at Great Northern.
+Brett Korpela has been guiding on and off for thirteen seasons, but has been with Great Northern for two seasons now.
 Also a River School instructor, Korps spends his winters ski patrolling at Alta with his wife Marly, whom you may see working in Great Northern’s office.
 Korps’ dream is to one day be the first person to raft down the ski slopes of Alta, but until then he drives his personalized mobile home, the SportsmoKorps, searching for the perfect wave.

-Kevin McConnell, or “Kevón,” is a sixth-year rafting and fishing guide formerly of Maine and now a year-round resident of Whitefish or wherever his trailer is.
-A graduate of West Virginia University with a degree in Outdoor Education, Kevin is a ski instructor at Big Mountain in the wintertime.
-A sensitive soul, Kevin enjoys soft jazz and washing his ponytail.
+Kevin McConnell, or “Kevón,” is a seventh-year rafting and fishing guide formerly of Maine and now a year-round resident of Whitefish.
+A graduate of West Virginia University with a degree in Recreation Parks and Tourism Resources, Kevin is a ski instructor at Big Mountain in the wintertime and spends his off-seasons traveling and pursuing big fish.

-Greg Miller is a second year guide and ACA- certified Level 4 kayak instructor who attends St Lawrence University in New York.
-Although he’s from New Jersey, his broken down bus in West Glacier is his true home.
+Greg Miller is a third year guide and ACA- certified Level 4 kayak instructor who attended St Lawrence University in New York.
+He will be spending this next winter in Alta pursuing deep powder and steep runs.
 Don’t let his seemingly passive demeanor fool you, Greg is a no-nonsense river-running machine who swims Class IV rapids for fun.

 Josh Berreth, “Shwa,” is a rafting and fishing guide as well as one of Great Northern’s coordinators.
-Shwa grew up in North Dakota but now lives in a yurt in Columbia Falls where he, his wife (whom he met and married at Great Northern!), and his puppy make fancy pottery together.
-A trained firefighter and EMT who understands the importance of proper gear, Shwa wears his black stallion shirt whenever he coordinates so everyone knows he means business!
-Shwa’s strengths include flyfishing and the ancient Japanese art of Kandama.
+Shwa grew up in North Dakota but now lives in a yurt in Columbia Falls where he, his wife (whom he met and married at Great Northern!), and his cute black lab, Kaia, make beautiful pottery at Glacier Roundhouse Pottery.

 Joe Gallagher has been guiding the Middle Fork for six years and is also a rafting coordinator.
 Joe’s main activity consists of running after or frantically looking for his rebellious new puppy and taking her rafting.
 When he’s not doing that, you can find him reading texts of Eastern philosophy.
 Joe is also a certified ESL instructor and plans to spend some time in the near future teaching English in Vietnam!
 If you’re in Joe’s boat, make sure to hold on to him tight going through the Bonecrusher rapids to make sure he doesn’t fall out.

-Marly Korpela is working in Great Northern’s office for the first time this year but by the way she runs the place, you’d guess she’s been here for years.
-A graduate of Williams College, Marly also assists Kelsey in putting on Great Northern’s weddings.
-She lives in Alta in the winter with her husband Brett, who is one of our guides, and teaches music lessons in Salt Lake.
-Marly might have the largest collection of athletic dresses in the upper northwest, but we’ve never counted.
+Marly Korpela is working in Great Northern’s office for the second time this year but by the way she runs the place, you’d guess she’s been here for years.
+A graduate of Williams College, she lives in Alta in the winter with her husband Brett, who is one of our guides, and teaches music lessons in Salt Lake.
+Brett and Marly welcomed little baby Tadem who is Great Northern's cutest mascot and also the youngest new guide in training.

-Rylee Gallagher, also a second-season employee, is from Spokane and can be found assisting customers in the office, pressing panini in the Caboose, or playing fetch with a fluffy white dog.
+Rylee Gallagher, is a third-season employee, is from Spokane and can be found assisting customers in the office or playing fetch with a fluffy white dog.
 If you’re looking for the season’s latest fashions, look no further than Rylee.
-She’ll be attending University of Washington in the fall.
+She attends the University of Washington in the fall.